Simsso/Haskell-Studies/README.md

 26. > Keep in mind what these are doing, follow the types, lift till you drop.
 27. > We will... ...live the Thunk Life
 29. > We have measured time; now we shall measure space.
 Well, memory anyway; we’re not astrophysicists.
+30. > Preserve context and try to make it so somebody could understand the problem you’re solving from the types.
+If necessary.
+On a desert island.
+With a lot of rum.
+And sea turtles.